 - These chicken fingers are best served immediately after they come out of the oven.
 The cornflake coating will soften in the refrigerator.
 If you have leftovers, you can warm them in an oven or toaster oven to restore the crispy coating.

 - You can vary the spices in the cornflake coating to suit your tastes.
 I use a blend of smoked paprika, onion powder, sugar, salt and pepper.
 Other great options include garlic powder or chili powder.
+You can also substitute in a few teaspoons of my homemade chicken seasoning for the spices listed in the recipe.

 How to serve cornflake crusted chicken